 Spurn is one of the most unusual natural sites in England.
 The headland is very narrow, and at some points, it is just 50 yards wide.
 When you stand in the middle, you can see on one side the waves of the sea, and on the other the estuary and its marshes.
 Tides can greatly affect the appearance of Spurn Head.
 At low tides, wide sandy beaches can be seen on the side of the sea, while neverending expanses of marshland are visible in the Humber.
 At high tide, all this disappear, and only the top of the headland can still be seen, covered by tall grass.

 While most of the headland forms a small prominence covered with plants, a part of it is just made of sand.
 During very high tides, it completely vanishes, and Spurn Head -the very end of the headland- becomes an island.
 Large signs are here to remind visitors about the dangers of such tides, and volunteers check visitors whereabouts to ensure no one is stuck on the island at high tide.

 Easington is the closest village to the Spurn (Kilnsea is closer but resemble more a hamlet).
-It is one of the prettiest village in Holderness.
-Its 12th-century church as well as several houses were built with pebbles, as no other stone can be found in this flat area.
+It is one of the prettiest villages in Holderness.
+Its 12th-century church, as well as several houses, were built with pebbles, as no other stone can be found in this flat area.
 The churchyard contains many tombs from former villages that disappeared because of erosion.
 The closest vanished villages are Old Kilnsea and Ravenspurn, which were both located south next to the Humber.
 An old barn, covered with a thatched roof, can be spotted behind the church.